GIS4DEV/GIS4DEV.github.io/_posts/2021-11-23-site-review.md

 ### Blog Posts

-- Is there a post for each non-lab week of the course?
-- Do posts cite appropriate readings?
-- Is any proofreading / revision necessary?
-- Are posts related to a workshop activity using data for that workshop and linking to relevant repositories?
 - There are *six* posts thus far:
   - What is Open GIScience?
   - Open Source GIS & Reproducibility